Students from Historically Black, Hispanic-Serving Colleges Attend Intensive Summer Leadership Program at UC Davis Graduate School of Management

-Undergraduate students from historically black colleges and universities and from Hispanic-serving institutions will learn about marketing and management skills as part of an intensive two-week program that the University of California, Davis, Graduate School of Management is hosting this summer.
+Undergraduate students from historically black colleges and universities and from Hispanic-serving institutions will learn about marketing and management skills as part of an intensive two-week program that the UC Davis Graduate School of Management is hosting this summer.

-Fifty-four students were selected for this year’s institute, which runs from Aug.
-3 to Aug.
-15, with 24 returning and 30 new students.
+Fifty-four students were selected for this year’s institute, which runs from August 3 to August 15, 2014 with 24 returning and 30 new students.
 This year’s program will focus on innovation and how it affects every area of business.
-UC Davis also has scheduled sessions on marketing, business etiquette, and ethics along with visits to San Francisco, Silicon Valley and a community service project on August 9 at Sacramento Gleaners in Sacramento.
+UC Davis also has scheduled sessions on marketing, business etiquette and ethics along with visits to San Francisco, Silicon Valley and a community service project on August 9, 2014 at Sacramento Gleaners in Sacramento.

 “Diversity is a source of strength and entrepreneurial growth.
 Embracing diverse backgrounds, thoughts, and perspectives is critical to succeed in today’s global economy,” said Steven Currall, dean of the UC Davis Graduate School of Management.
 “The institute for undergraduate students will help develop the next generation of leaders who can help use their talents to drive innovation.”